just-hms/jim/README.md

 ## Usage

-type `jim` to check if the installation was completed correctly.
+Type `jim` to check if the installation was completed correctly.

-### Actions
+### Available Actions

 #### `--add`

-add a command
+Adds a command

 ```
 jim --add command <value>
 ```

-if no value is specified `jim` will open your default editor and let you insert a file.
+If no value is specified `jim` will open your *default editor* and will let you insert a set of instruction in a temporary file.

 #### `--clear`

-clear all commands
+Clear all commands

 ```
 jim --clear
 ```

-will remove all commands
+Will remove all commands.

 #### `--help`